Whitney Biennial: History

 The Whitney Museum had a long history beginning in 1932 of having a large group exhibition of invited American artists every year called the 'Whitney Annual'.
 In the late sixties, it was decided to alternate between painting and sculpture, although by the 1970s the decision was to combine both together in a biennial.
 The first Biennial occurred in 1973.
 Since then, the biennials have pursued a different curatorial approach to include all media.

 In the past the Whitney Museum has tried different ways to organize its biennial.
-It has used its own staff members and invited outside curators, including Europeans, to present the show.
-In 2010 it even asked a former art dealer, Jay Sanders, who would later become a Whitney curator, to help organize one.
+It has used its own staff members and invited outside curators including Europeans, to present the show.
+In 2010 it even asked a former art dealer, Jay Sanders, who later became a Whitney curator, to help organize one.
 The Whitney Biennial often extends to sculpture exhibitions in Central Park.
 The 2008 edition took over the Park Avenue Armory as a space for performance and installation art.
 The 2014 Whitney Biennial is the last one in the museum's Marcel Breuer building.
-The museum is leaving the Upper East Side for the meatpacking district, where it is scheduled to open its new building, designed by Renzo Piano, in 2015.
+The museum left the Upper East Side for the meatpacking district, where it opened its new building, designed by Renzo Piano, in 2015.
 In 1987, the show was protested by the Guerrilla Girls for its alleged sexism and racism.

-Still referred to as the "political" biennial, the 1993 edition included works like Pepón Osorio's installation Scene of the Crime (Whose Crime?) of a Hispanic family's living room and Daniel Joseph Martinez's metal buttons bearing the message "I can't imagine ever wanting to be white."
+Still referred to as the "political" biennial, the 1993 edition had works like Pepón Osorio's installation Scene of the Crime (Whose Crime?) of a Hispanic family's living room and Daniel Joseph Martinez's metal buttons bearing the message "I can't imagine ever wanting to be white."
 The 1993 Whitney Biennial was the most diverse exhibit by a major American museum up until that time.
 In 1970 less than 1% of artists at the Whitney Museum were non-white.
 In 1991, only 10% of artists were non white.
-Vanessa Faye Johnson stated that despite intentions, the "lack of exchange and dialogue, the simplification of complex issues in the Biennial" effectively cast the artists largely as victims in the eyes of the public.
+Vanessa Faye Johnson said that despite intentions, the "lack of exchange and dialogue, the simplification of complex issues in the Biennial" effectively cast the artists largely as victims in the eyes of the public.
 Roberta Smith, an art critic for The New York Times, called it "pious, [and] often arid".
-The art historian Robert Hughes vehemently criticized lack of painting, and the "wretched pictorial ineptitude" of the artists, dismissed the abundance of text as "useless, boring mock documentation", and mocked the focus on "exclusion and marginalization ... [in] a world made bad for blacks, Latinos, gays, lesbians and women in general."
+The art historian Robert Hughes vehemently criticized lack of painting, and the "wretched pictorial ineptitude" of the artists, dismissed the abundance of text as "useless, boring mock documentation", and mocked the focus on "exclusion and marginalization... [in] a world made bad for blacks, Latinos, gays, lesbians, and women in general."
 The largely shared sentiment was that the public felt alienated by the confrontational demands of the artwork.
-It was the first Whitney Biennial to treat video works with the same attention to space as sculpture, designating two entire galleries to them.
-Text-heavy Installations demanded attention and participation from the audience.
-The artists made it extremely difficult to take in the work as a passive viewer.
+Laura Cottingham, writing for Frieze, noted that it was the first Whitney Biennial to treat video works with the same attention to space as sculpture, designating two entire galleries to them.
+She highlighted that text-heavy installations demanded attention and participation and that the artists made it difficult to take in the work as a passive viewer.